-This plugin allows you building complex queries to find operations, and optionally apply them some transformations.
+This plugin allows for the building of complex queries to find operations.
+You can also optionally apply some transformations to them.
 Here is a use case:

 John downloads some data from his bank.
-The data comes, obviously, without indication on the category.
-In fact everything is written in the comment field.
+The data comes, obviously, without indication as to the category.
+In fact, everything is written in the comment field.
 John would like some automatic way to correctly set up the category and other attributes based on the content of the comment.

-So how does this work ?
-First, you will define a search criteria, that will give you a list of operations.
+So how does this work?
+First, you will define a search criteria, which will give you a list of operations.
 Then, define the transformations to apply on these operations.

-A real case study can be found in appendix, providing some hands on exercise for the hereabove use case.
+A real case study can be found in appendix, providing some hands on exercise for the aforementioned use case.

 (column1 and column2)